Wallace Beery: Stardom

-Beery was well established as a leading man and top-rank character actor.
-The picture that really made him one of the cinema's foremost stars was Min and Bill (1930) opposite Marie Dressler and directed by George W. Hill, a sensational success.
+Beery was well known as a leading man and character actor.
+The picture that established him as one of cinema's foremost stars was Min and Bill (1930) opposite Marie Dressler and directed by George W. Hill, a sensational success.

 Beery made a third film with Hill, The Secret Six (1931), a gangster movie with Jean Harlow and Clark Gable in key supporting roles.
 The picture was popular, but was surpassed at the box office by The Champ, which Beery made with Jackie Cooper for director King Vidor.
 The film, especially written for Beery, was another box-office sensation.
 Beery shared the Best Actor Oscar with Fredric March.
 Though March received one vote more than Beery, Academy rules at the time—since rescinded—defined results within one vote of each other as "ties."
 (An alternate account has MGM head Louis B. Mayer storming backstage at the Oscars and demanding that March and Beery share that year's Academy Award for Best Actor since the vote was so close.)

 Beery's career went from strength to strength.
 Hell Divers (1932), a naval airplane epic also starring a young Clark Gable billed under Beery, was a big hit.
 So, too, was the all-star Grand Hotel (1932), in which Beery was billed fourth, under Greta Garbo, John Barrymore, and Joan Crawford, one of the very few times he would not be top billed for the rest of his career.
 In 1932, his contract with MGM stipulated that he be paid a dollar more than any other contract player at the studio, making him the world's highest-paid actor.

 Beery was a German wrestler in Flesh (1932), a hit directed by John Ford, but Ford removed his directorial credit before the film opened, so the picture screened with no director listed despite being labeled "A John Ford Production" in the opening title card.
 Next Beery was in another all-star ensemble blockbuster, Dinner at Eight (1933), with Jean Harlow holding her own as Beery's comically bickering wife.
 This time, Beery was billed third, under Marie Dressler and John Barrymore.